 By the end of this guide, we hope you’ll have a clear, strategic plan on how to organize your high school career and application to earn an acceptance letter from UIUC!

 Is It Hard to Get Into UIUC?

 Interestingly, the average GPA and test scores for UIUC’s admitted students are somewhat competitive.
-This may suggest that while the university admits over half of its applicants, the majority of students who apply to UIUC have strong academic backgrounds.
+This may suggest that while the university admits under half of its applicants, most students who apply to UIUC have strong academic backgrounds.